mootpointer/functional-firmware/prepare_linkit.md

 To flash the kernel, with the USB drive still plugged in, press the `MPU` to restart the Linkit and hold the `5` key in your serial console until you see the new kernel installing.
 The device will automatically reboot once it's done.

 With this done, we've almost got nerves loaded!
-Next step is to [create our Nerves app](mix_nerves_new)
+Next step is to [burn our firmware](burn_firmware)